Kindergarten Eye See…Eye Learn™ Program

 Eye See…Eye Learn™ program access

-Eye See…Eye Learn™ is available to all kindergarten-aged students in Alberta.
+Eye See…Eye Learn™ is available to all kindergarten students in Alberta.

 It’s important to address eye health and vision problems before children begin school.
 Children are eligible from August until they begin Grade 1.

 You can’t see the world through your child’s eyes, but your optometrist can.
 During your child’s eye exam, your optometrist will assess: